-- Pulaski County's Antique Trail includes listings for 13 antique and collectible shops; enough to keep you busy for days.
+- Pulaski County's Antique Trail includes listings for more than a dozen antique and collectible shops; enough to keep you busy for a long time.

 - In Williamsburg (I-70, exit 155), the Apple Wagon Antique Mall offers 125 booths of antiques and home décor, including a large selection of hard to find Fiesta dinnerware.

-- Don’t overlook the small village of Blackwater, on the National Register of Historic Places.
-Two shops are sure to grab your interest: Antiques and Interiors includes chandeliers and baby grand pianos; and, Blackwater Treasures for glass, artwork and quilts.
+- Don’t overlook the small village of Blackwater, which is on the National Register of Historic Places.
+Two shops are sure to grab your interest: Antiques and Interiors includes chandeliers and baby grand pianos; and do your antiquing at Blackwater Treasures for glass, artwork and quilts.

-Way down south, in Southeast Missouri, you can easily shop until your legs give out.
+Way down yonder, in Southeast Missouri, you can easily find antiques until your legs give out.

 Northeast Missouri is not to be overlooked.

-- Think huge in St. Louis and hit all of the shops (and a restaurant or two) along the six blocks of Cherokee Antique Row.
+- Think huge in St. Louis and hit all of the shops (and a restaurant or several) along the six blocks of Cherokee Antique Row.
 Wow!